BrukT/sdn_vrrp/README.md

 ```
 It will connect the controller by itself.

+Each host in the subnet controlled by the OpenFlow controller has been configured with the default gateway `10.0.1.10` which corresponds to the IP address of the `VIRTUAL_ROUTER`.

 ## Centralized Redundancy Protocol

-Both of routers involved in the protocol start sending UDP advertisements in `broadcast` to port `2020` with an interval of `1` second.
+Both routers involved in the protocol start sending UDP advertisements in `broadcast` to port `2020` with an interval of `1` second.
 The controller will elect as _Master_ the router from which it received the _ADV_ first.
 The other will become the _Backup_ router.

 Every time the controller receives an _ADV_ form the _Master_, it updates the variable `LAST_MASTER_ADV` that represents the time in which it received the last _ADV_ from the _Master_.